Devin Durrant

 II

-Cougar consistency
+Cougar Consistency

 Every game of his college career from the opening tip—a rare run of reliability.